lcamero/laravel-starter-kit/README.md

 ]);
 ```

-If you wish to enable/disable the API Tokens feature you may configure the following in the service provider
+Lastly, if you wish to enable/disable the API Tokens feature you may configure the following in the service provider

 ```php
 Sanctum::enableApiTokens();